ember-learn/super-rentals/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-This is working repository for the Super Rentals tutorial which you can check out at https://guides.emberjs.com/current/tutorial/.
+This is the working repository for the Super Rentals tutorial, which you can check out at https://guides.emberjs.com/current/tutorial/.

 ## Prerequisites